 Birthdays - To protect the instructional time of the school day and to limit the students' consumption of unhealthy snacks and treats, Birthday celebrations will be limited to once per month on a day designated by the classroom teacher.
-Teachers may invite the parents of those students with a birthday during a given month to work together to celebrate those birthdays with a store purchased treat and an activity of some sort.
-Treats provided must be store bought with a snack option for those students with dietary restrictions.
-Monthly celebrations should occur during recess or other non-instructional/non-lunch periods worked out ahead of time with the classroom teacher.
+Also, monthly celebrations will occur during recess or other non-instructional/non-lunch periods worked out ahead of time with the classroom teacher.